 Even though Jimmy was born and raised in the United States, his love and passion for the Lao culture can be seen through his past volunteer work as the cultural director of the Laotian American Society, his continued support to numerous temples, and teaching students across the Atlanta region the art of various Lao Cultural Dances.
 With a background in public media, Jimmy joined Jai Lao in 2017 in hopes to not only assist the children of Laos but to bring greater awareness to those here in the States about the never-ending needs of those less fortunate back in the mother country.
 Jimmy’s vision for the future is one where every Laotian American not only continues to lead a productive and successful life here, but also to remember where they came from and to help others so that no Laotian is left behind.

-Treasurer, San Francisco
+Director and Treasurer, San Francisco

 Sass’s passion for helping others, and her belief that education is the key to opportunities, is what drew her to Jai Lao.
 So after sending her girls to college, she decided that she would like to use what she learned in college and throughout her life experiences to aid and empower the Lao Community, domestically and abroad.
 Volunteering and giving back to the community has helped her reconnect with her cultural heritage as she learns and grows with other Jai Lao volunteers.
 Sass is currently a Registered Associate at Emerson Equity LLC and brings a high level of professionalism with over 18 years in financial services.
 Sass lives in San Francisco, CA and contributes her time and talent by volunteering as Jai Lao’s Treasurer, serving in every capacity that is needed of her at fundraiser events and activities locally and in other states.
 She is excited to embark on a Humanitarian Service Trip with Jai Lao to see the sweet fruits of her labor of love in the villages of Laos.